-After you pass the final oral examination, you have five (5) business days to submit your final corrected digital copy of the thesis to UMI/ProQuest.
+After you pass the final oral examination, you have ten (10) business days to submit your final corrected digital copy of the dissertation to UMI/ProQuest.
 The final upload link will be located on the email confirmation page from the precheck.

-Additionally within the five (5) days, the student must submit a PDF copy of your title page and abstract page through myWSU > Profile >Service Request, and a Hold Harmless Agreement/Copyright Acknowledgement as well.
+Additionally, you must upload to your myWSU portal> Profile > Service Request a PDF copy of the Thesis/Dissertation Approval form, and the Hold Harmless Agreement/Copyright Acknowledgement.

-All students are required to submit a copy of the thesis to the committee chair either in electronic format or on paper, their choice, (binding is optional and decided upon by the chair/advisor).
-Any additional copies submitted to the other committee members are up to the student's advisor.
+You must submit a copy of the thesis to your chair either in electronic format or on paper, their choice (binding is optional and decided upon by the chair).
+Any additional copies submitted to the other committee members are up to your advisor.